Choosing Harvest alternative?

 When to choose Everhour?

-- Teams who heavily use Asana, Trello, Basecamp or Jira to manage their projects and needs strong integration.
+- Teams who heavily use Asana, Basecamp, Trello, GitHub or Jira to manage their projects and needs strong integration.

 - Perfect for teams who need a project management component, and to dive into time spent by exact tasks, not just service category.